-China's pig output expected to bottom out before end-2019: official
+China's pig output expected to bottom out before end-2019: Official

 Production and sales of pig feed have also picked up, Yang added.

-A deadly African swine fever disease has slashed China's pig herd by at least 40per cent from a year earlier, and pushed prices of the country's favorite meat to record high levels.
+A deadly African swine fever disease has slashed China's pig herd by at least 40 per cent from a year earlier, and pushed prices of the country's favourite meat to record high levels.